pmichaillat/intermediate-macro/README.md

 ### Lecture slides

-The `lectureslides` folder contains the Keynote source files for the lecture slides:
+The `lectureslides` folder contains the Keynote source files to the lecture slides:

 + `slides0.key`, `slides0.pdf` – Overview of macroeconomics